-Another plus is that tropical lilies are much longer bloomers than hardy ones, which begin to fade near the end of the summer.
+Tropical lilies, on the other hand, must be replanted each year.
+However, they offer a broader range of colors than hardy lilies, including unique purples and blues.
+They are also much longer bloomers than hardy ones, which begin to fade near the end of the summer.
 “I’ve had tropical lilies blooming right up until Thanksgiving, “ says Koogle.

 Among the tropical lily cultivars he likes are the striking deep-violet blue William McLane, which blooms over chocolate-colored pads with bright green streaks.
 Miami Rose, named for its vibrant red color, is another.
 Its flower is a full star with more than 50 petals when mature.

-Victoria Platters, one of the biggest attractions at Longwood Gardens’ renowned water lily display, is a tropical lily known for its stunning white blooms and gigantic lily platters (pad), which can measure up to five and one half feet. (see above photo)
+If you have the room, check out Victoria Platters, one of the biggest attractions at Longwood Gardens’ renowned water lily display It’s a tropical lily known for its stunning white blooms and gigantic lily platters (pad), which can measure up to five and one half feet wide.

 *A note on Lotuses: they start out like lilies, but eventually become upright plants.
 Koogle cautions that lotuses can be very invasive, and should never be planted in an earth-based pond or they will take over, choking out all other plants.

 Water irises flower in the early spring, as their land cousins do, ahead of the water lilies.